nginxinc/nginx-gateway-fabric/hugo/README.md

 ## Release Management and Publishing

 **`Main`** is the default branch in this repo.
-Main should always be releaseable.
-**Do not merge any content into main that is not approved for release.**

-If you are working on content that isn't for a specific release (i.e., it can be published upon completion), open your pull request into the `main` branch.

-### Prepare Content for Future Releases
+All the latest content updates are merged into this branch.

-If you are working on content for a future release, create a release branch from `main` that uses the naming format *ngf-release-x.y.x* (for example, `ngf-release-4.0.0`).
-Work on your docs in feature branches off of the release branch.
-Open pull requests into the release branch when you are ready to merge your work.
+The documentation is published from the latest public release branch, (for example, `ngf-release-4.0.0`).
+Work on your docs in feature branches off of the main branch.
+Open pull requests into the `main` when you are ready to merge your work.

+If you are working on content for immediate publication in the docs site, cherrypick your changes to the current public release branch.

+If you are working on content for a future release, cherrypick your changes to the appropriate upcoming release branch.

 ## Setup